 Planck Length divided by Planck time equals 299,792,434.14 meters/second.

 From the Planck units, the difference is just 35 meters/second, less than .0001% difference from the current SI standard rating in 2019.
 In the following notations the fastest interval is within Notation 16 where it is at 299,982,157.27 meters/second.
 The slowest calculation is within notation 76 which is 299,759,426.55 meters/second.
 The difference from the fastest to the slowest is 222,720.72 m/s.
 From the fastest interval there is a 189,699.27 m/s difference.
 From the slowest interval, there is just 33,031.45 m/s difference.

 299,774, 296.4 meters/second

-Max Planck’s calculation of Planck Time and Planck Length gave him the most accurate measurement of the speed of light with the smallest possible statistical error at the earliest possible date, 1899.
+Although Max Planck’s calculation of Planck Time and Planck Length gave him, 300,000 m/s, it wasn’t long before others calculated those Planck units differently.
+Using calculations (just above), the result is a speed of light with the smallest possible statistical error at an early date.